Upright Row: Muscles Worked and How To Do

 Are upright rows good for posture?

-However, it is important to maintain proper form when performing upright rows to ensure that they are effective and safe.
+However, it is important to maintain proper form when performing upright rows to ensure they are effective and safe.

 Both dumbbells and barbells can be used to do upright rows.